PyCQA/flake8/docs/source/plugin-development/cross-compatibility.rst

 monkey-patched that.
-3.0 has its own internal implementation and uses that but does not directly provide anything for plugins using pep8 and pycodestyle's ``stdin_get_value`` function. |polyfill| provides this functionality for plugin developers via it's :mod:`flake8_polyfill.stdin` module.
+3.0 has its own internal implementation and uses that but does not directly provide anything for plugins using pep8 and pycodestyle's ``stdin_get_value`` function. |polyfill| provides this functionality for plugin developers via its :mod:`flake8_polyfill.stdin` module.

 If a plugin needs to read the content from stdin, it can do the following: